Explaining the effects of non-convergent sampling in the training of Energy-Based Models: Finite-time sampling: The master equation

 with the coefficient $\lbrace c_\alpha \rbrace$ encoding the memory of the initial condition of the sampling run.
 The probability $\bm{p}{(k)}$ must be normalized at all $k$ (i.e. $\sum_a p_a{(k)}=1$), hence at least one eigenvalue must be $0$, and the rest must be necessarily negative for the long-time probabilities to remain bounded.

 Thirdly, when $\bU$ is also irreducible (i.e. any configuration can be reached from any other in a finite number of steps), it follows from the Perron-Frobenius theorem that the $0$ eigenvalue must be unique (namely, $\lambda_0$)~\cite{keizer1972solutions}.
+We emphasize here that the theorem holds whether or not MCMC chains mix in a given simulation.
+It is a property that arises solely from the structure of the stochastic matrix.
 Furthermore, one can always choose $c_0=1$, which imposes from the long-time normalization that ${\sum_a u_{0,a}=1}$, and consequently for the initial normalization that all the eigenvectors with negative eigenvalues must fulfill $\sum_a u_{\alpha,a}=0$ with $\alpha\neq0$.
 Under these constraints, we have then

-An analogous expression is obtained for discrete sampling steps in Appendix~\ref{ap:discrete}.
+An analogous expression is obtained for discrete sampling steps in Appendix~\ref{ap:discrete} and for continuous variables for the states in Appendix~\ref{ap:contvar}.
 By construction, it is guaranteed that the stochastic dynamics converges to the distribution $\bm u_0$ after a long time.
 Moreover, the {\em mixing} time is $\kappa_\mathrm{mix}\!=\!1/| \lambda_1|$, with $\lambda_1$ the second smallest absolute eigenvalue.
 Up to this point, the discussion was completely generic.